galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing.md

 ## Verifying the installation

-The Jenkins server that was automatically installed by the Docker operator hosts a *SimBank_IVT* build job that runs a Jenkins pipeline to request the *SimBankIVT* test run in the Galasa ecosystem.
+The Jenkins server that was automatically installed by the Docker operator hosts a *SimBank_IVT* build job.
+This job runs a Jenkins pipeline, which requests the *SimBankIVT* test to run in the Galasa ecosystem.

-1. Go to ```http://{hostname}:8082```, using the username of ```admin``` and password of ```galasaadmin``` (you can change the password).
+1. Go to ```http://{hostname}:8082```, using the username of ```admin``` and password of ```galasaadmin```.
+The *SimBankIVT* test is displayed in the Jenkins dashboard.
-2. Run *SimBankIVT*  - you can follow its progress in the job console by running the Docker command ```docker ps -a``` to see the run container being created.
+2. Click the *SimBankIVT* link and select **Build Now** to run the test.
+If you are quick, you can follow its progress in the job console by running the Docker command ```docker ps -a``` to see the run container being created.
 When the run finishes successfully, the Jenkins job is updated to report that the test passed.
-3. View the output of the automated run by selecting *Galasa > Initialise Galasa Framework* from the Eclipse menu.
+3. View the output of the automated run in Eclipse by selecting *Galasa > Initialise Galasa Framework* from the Eclipse menu.
 The Galasa console reporting runs successfully.
 4. Click the *Galasa* icon on the Eclipse toolbar.
 Two new Galasa views open; *Galasa Results* and *Galasa Runs*.
 5. Run the Jenkins job again to see the new run in the *Galasa Runs* view.
 The *Galasa Results* view contains two RASs; a local RAS and an automation RAS.
 6. On the automation branch, expand **All runs** and then expand **Today's runs** to view the automation run from Jenkins.